EvokeMadness/Lise/README.md

 ## A note from the designer

 Hey!
 Thanks for checking out my design and I hope you have a good time with it.
 If you've printed and assembled this design I'd love to see it.
 Post a make of this model to the Printables page assembled.
-If you have any issues with the model please let me know and you can even open an issue on this model's [GitHub](https://github.com/EvokeMadness/Lise-fff) page.
+If you have any issues with the model please let me know, and you can even open an issue on this model's [GitHub](https://github.com/EvokeMadness/Lise-fff) page.
 If you have any suggestions for this model please leave a comment.
 The source files for this design can be found on its [GitHub](https://github.com/EvokeMadness/Lise-fff) page.

 Happy printing!